RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

    ![](assets/Qtcreator-ros-new-project-menu.png)

-4. If you install correctly, the Kit will be detected automatically, if not this [link](https://stackoverflow.com/questions/26499404/qtcreator-no-valid-kits-found) might be useful
+4. If you installed correctly, the Kit will be detected automatically, if not this [link](https://stackoverflow.com/questions/26499404/qtcreator-no-valid-kits-found) might be useful

    ![](assets/Qtcreator-ros-new-project-kit.png)

-5. Name your main class, although this is not the main function, it acts as the entry point of the application
+5. Name your main class.
+Although this is not the main function, it acts as the entry point of the application

    ![](assets/Qtcreator-ros-new-project-class-menu.png)